 RAMCHECK® DDR3 204-pin SO-DIMM Test Adapter

 The RAMCHECK DDR3 SO-DIMM Adapter (p/n INN-8668-17) is the latest test adapter for the RAMCHECK LX memory tester.
-The 204-pin DDR3 SO-DIMM adapter is explicitly designed for x64 (non ECC) SO-DIMM modules.
+The 204-pin DDR3 SO-DIMM adapter is explicitly designed for x64 (non ECC) SO-DIMM modules up to 16GB.
 These SO-DIMM modules follow the JEDEC standard.
 (A small minority of the SO-DIMM modules are ECC (x72 bits) and they have a completely different wiring.
 We plan to support these modules later when demands increases and their JEDEC standard is finalized.)

 The DDR3 adapter plugs into the existing RAMCHECK or RAMCHECK LX base tester, with no special setup required.
 The adapter is very simple to use: Just insert the adapter, turn the RAMCHECK/ RAMCHECK LX tester on, place a module into the test socket, then press the start button.